 Patronage

-Under the patronage of the Congress of Local and Regional Authorities of the Council of Europe
+Under the auspices of the Secretary General of the Council of Europe, Mr Alain Berset